A5t4t1ne/i2c/README.md

 | encrypted n-bytes | key2:val2\n           |
 | ...               | ...\0                 |

-Whereas the hash is the master-password hash and the salt is used to encrypt/decrypt the entries with AES256.
+Whereas the hash is the master-password hash.
+The plaintext master-password is used to encrypt/decrypt the entries with AES256.
 The (plaintext) entries are newline-terminated strings chained one after another.

 ## Limitations

--   The application can only understand and process extended ASCII (8bit) characters.
+-   The application can only understand and process ASCII characters.
--   Since the individual entries are arranged directly next to each other, a compromise must be made between write speed and file size when handling insertions.
+-   Since the individual entries are arranged directly next to each other, a compromise was made between write speed and file size when handling insertions.

 ## TODO

+(These are hypothetical improvements with no guarantee of implementation in the foreseeable future).

+- [ ] sort entries for binary search
+- OR
--   maybe hash table implementation
+- [ ] hash table implementation for entries
+- [ ] support for UTF-8

 ## External Dependencies